RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 ### During the break

-A real-life SFT therapist you would often use the break to consult with a colleague about the case, but at 7 Cups that is not allowed.
+A real-life SFT therapist would often use the break to consult with a colleague about the case, but at 7 Cups that is not allowed.
 At 7 Cups, never discuss a member with anyone else.

 Use the break to reflect on the chat, to think of a homework task for the member, and to think up compliments to end the chat with.

-# Ending a chat
+# Wrapping up

-At the end of a chat, compliment the member in a specific and factual way that relates to the chat you've just had.
+When wrapping up the chat, compliment the member in a specific and factual way that relates to the chat you've just had.

 Listener: I've been impressed by how honest you've been with me about your feelings of despair.

 Listener: You've been able to describe your anxieties in amazing detail that shows what a thoughtful and articulate person you are.

-For problems the member has a complainer or customer relationship to, suggest a homework task based on the things you have been chatting about.
+For problems the member has a complainer or customer relationship to, suggest a homework task based on the things you have been chatting about, but for problems that the member has a visitor relationship to, don't suggest a task.

 ### Visitor homework

-For a visitor, only give compliments, no task.
+For a visitor (the member has no problem, has no goal, or it's someone else's problem), only give compliments, no task.

 ### Complainer homework

-For a complainer, give compliments and an observation task.
+For a complainer (the member has a goal, but does not own the problem), give compliments and an observation task.

 For example: